datacamp/datacamp-light/README.md

 ## Examples

 You can find more examples in the `example` folder in the repository.
-You can also test out a live example at http://assets.datacamp.com/example/standalone-two-consoles.html.
+You can also test out [an example on DataCamp](https://www.datacamp.com/courses/free-introduction-to-r/chapter-1-intro-to-basics-1-r), or a [demo R and Python example](http://assets.datacamp.com/example/standalone-two-consoles.html).